ericman314/UnitMath/README.md

   unit('45 W / m K').format({ parentheses: true }) // 45 W / (m K)
   ```

 - `precision: 15`.
 The number of significant figures to output when converting a unit to a string.
 Reducing this can help reduce the appearance of round-off errors.
+A value of 0 will disable rounding entirely.

   ```js
   unit('180 deg').to('rad').format({ precision: 6 }) // 3.14159 rad